The Health & Wellbeing Centre

 Medical Centre Staff

 The Medical Centre is staffed by dedicated nurses with a wide variety of experience.
-The lead School Nurse is Rebecca Odlin.
 The nurses work closely with a multi-disciplinary team to deliver quality healthcare for every pupil.

 Blake House Surgery in Black Torrington provides medical cover for Shebbear College with regular clinics in the Medical Centre on Tuesdays.